Versy Blog Post

 Even in judging debates, AI is being explored as a tool to assist adjudicators.
 By analyzing speech patterns, argument structures, and evidence use, AI could complement human judges, providing an additional layer of objectivity to the decision-making process.

 Now that all sounds great, but it can't remplace your brain.
-The human brain is still one, if not the most, capable and complex computer (we say computer because AI research like to think of their machines as a collective of synthetic neurons).
+AI remains trained on existing data and lacks creativity and understanding of human nuances.
+The human brain is still one, if not the most, capable and complex computer (we say computer because AI research have designed their deep learning machines as a collective of synthetic neurons).

-In the finals of a regional debate tournament in Connecticut, a local high school’s (which will remane nameless) debate team was the one to watch.
+In the finals of a regional debate tournament in Connecticut, a local high school’s debate team was the one to watch.

 They had a solid reputation, a strong track record, and this time, to improve their odds of winning, they used AI.
 But what they hoped would give them an edge ended up costing them the win.